remorses/cloud-run-compose/README.md

 Deploy a stack of services to Cloud Rus using the docker-compose syntax.

+Creates a terraform plan based on the docker-compose configuration.

 Missing docker-compose features
 - service discovery
 - volumes